 zpool create -o ashift=12 -o cachefile= -O normalization=formD -O canmount=noauto -m /rpool -R /mnt/gentoo rpool /dev/sda

 If ashift is not specified, the default behavior is used.
 It might be useful for upstream to adopt this.
 Here is a reference to installation instructions for Linux that show that command being used:

-Updated by Roy Sigurd Karlsbakk over 9 years ago
+Updated by Roy Sigurd Karlsbakk about 10 years ago